iarivera/RiviJokers/README.md

 # Rivi's Jokers

-A Balatro content mod that adds new Jokers
+A Balatro content mod that adds new vanilla-esque Jokers (WIP)

 ## Installation